Complaints

 Overview

-At Jigsaw Homes Group we are committed to providing an excellent service to our customers.
+Jigsaw is committed to providing an excellent service to our customers.
 However, we realise that things can occasionally go wrong.
-If this happens to you and you are unhappy about our service delivery, then we want you to let us know and we will always try to resolve your problem as quickly as possible.
+If this happens to you, and you are unhappy about our service delivery, then we want you to let us know and we will always try to resolve your problem as quickly as possible.

-Customer feedback, including complaints, is important as it helps us to learn and develop as a company, so that we can review and improve the services we provide to our customers.
+Customer feedback, including complaints, is important to us.
+It helps us to learn and develop as a company, and customer feedback allows us to review and improve the services we provide to our customers.

 What is a complaint?

-Complaints are different to everyday enquiries such as reporting repairs, rent enquiries or reporting anti-social behaviour issues.
-These are considered as service requests and will be handled in accordance with the policies in place for an escalated service request.
+Complaints are different to everyday enquiries such as reporting repairs, rent enquiries or reporting anti-social behaviour.
+Such enquiries are considered as service requests and will be handled in accordance with the policies in place for an escalated service request.
 Issues resolved in this way will still be logged for tenancy management and learning purposes.

-Where substantial further enquiries or actions are needed to resolve the matter (such as looking into why a repair request was not actioned), or the customer requests it, the issue can become a complaint and will be dealt with in accordance with the Complaints Policy.
-This does not necessarily mean that the complaint cannot be then addressed quickly if that is the appropriate way to respond to the issue.
+Where substantial further actions are needed to resolve a matter (such as looking into why a repair request was not actioned), or the customer requests it, the issue can become a complaint and will be dealt with in accordance with the Complaints Policy.
+This does not necessarily mean that the complaint cannot be then addressed quickly if that is an appropriate way to respond to the issue.

 A complaint within this policy is defined as: